Convert Kilowatt-second to Joule (kWs to J)

 Formula: 1 kWs = 1000 J

-By using this conversion factor, you can easily convert any energy from kilowatt-second to joule with precision.
+By using this conversion factor, you can easily convert any energy measurement from kilowatt-second unit to joule unit with precision.

 How to Convert kWs to J?